 - Next, add the garlic and saute for 30 seconds till you smell the aroma.

 - Next add the potatoes, chaat masala, salt to taste and mix well.
-Add 1/4 cup water, cover again and let cook for about 10 minutes til the vegetables are done.
+Cover again and let cook for about 10 minutes til the vegetables are done.

 - At this point, put the heat off and let sit for at least 1-2 hours.